min69u/Reforestation/README.md

-## What's the difference between a rooster and a crow?
-A rooster can crow but a crow cannot rooster.
+## What do you get when you cross a bee and a sheep?
+A bah-humbug.